Maffra (Vic.)

 Maffra has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 8 projects that may affect this region.
-Notable ones are Maffra Aged Care Facility, Maffra Retarding Basins and Wetlands, Maffra Heavy Vehicle Bypass Route, and Maffra Northern Growth Precinct.
-The following list details those most likely to be relevant.
+AreaSearch has identified eight projects that could impact the local area.
+These include the Maffra Aged Care Facility, Maffra Retarding Basins and Wetlands, Maffra Heavy Vehicle Bypass Route, and Maffra Northern Growth Precinct.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.